Amir-Hossein-shamsi/Amir-Hossein-shamsi/README.md

 📫 Reach me at: shamsiamirhossein1@gmail.com

-⚡ Fun fact: I automated my morning coffee maker with a Raspberry Pi and Python ☕️
+⚡ Fun fact: I built a RAG system that can source answers from my personal knowledge base and respond in under 200ms